AnteDev00/Custom-HashMap/README.md

 Uses Closed Addressing with a Doubly-Linked List for collision resolution.

 ## Performance Test
-The test contains Insertion, Lookup and Delete opretations ...
-WRITE MORE
+The test contains of 90 Insertion, 90 Lookup and 90 Delete opretations.

+The time took to finish those oprerations is measured.

+The average time for each operation is calculated and displayed.

 #
 ## Perfomace Results